 The Australia and New Zealand Division derives its revenue predominantly from the domestic swimming pool industry.
 In this market, Waterco offers a wide range of products, including chemicals for swimming pool water treatment.
-Waterco also owns the Swimart franchise, which features 68 pool stores and 9 mobiles in Australia and New Zealand.
+Waterco also owns the Swimart franchise, which features 72 pool stores and 5 mobiles in Australia and New Zealand.
 The success of these stores is built on more than three decades of experience, during which Waterco has developed an extremely good understanding of the factors that drive consumer demand in the after-market.
-Franchisees benefit from a programme that has been developed and improved on in-house since 1983, when a company-owned pool shop was opened in Sydney.
-This has since grown into the Swimart franchising retail system.
+Franchise partners benefit from a programme that has been developed and improved on in-house since 1983, when the first company-owned pool shop was opened in Sydney.
+This has since grown into a successful Swimart franchising retail system.